Trailblazing TV journalist Barbara Walters to retire in 2014

 Walters is best known as one of the top interviewers on U.S. television, counting an array of world leaders as subjects, including Cuba's Fidel Castro, Britain's Margaret Thatcher, Saddam Hussein of Iraq and every U.S. president since Richard Nixon.

-She got her start in television journalism in 1961 as a writer on NBC's "Today," a show she would later become the first woman to co-host.
+She got her start in television journalism in 1961 as a writer on NBC's "Today," a show that she would later co-anchor.
+(Reporting by Jill Serjeant; Editing by Will Dunham)

-In 1976, she became the first woman to co-anchor a television evening news broadcast on any U.S. network for "ABC Evening News."
-Walters has also worked as a producer and host of the ABC news magazine "20/20" and as a correspondent for ABC News.